Finite Key Security of the Extended B92 Protocol: Main Technical Result

 \textbf{Step 4, Final Entropy Bound:} Alice will now measure her non-discarded systems in the $Z$ basis resulting in her raw key (a register denoted $A_Z$).
 From Equation \ref{eq:introduction:min-mix}, we have: $\Hmin(A_Z|ETSDD^AD^B)_{\sigma\up{ok}}$

 By Lemma \ref{lemma:introduction:min-sup}, we have, for every $V=(t,s,d,d^A,d^B,q^B,q\up{A,1})$, it holds that

+where $J(s,q^B,q\up{A,1}, d)$ is defined in Equation \ref{eq:result:Jset2}.
 Note this does not depend on the specific value of the individual $d^A$ and $d^B$, but instead only the joint value $d$ (which, ultimately, is the bit-wise OR of both individual values as discussed above).
-Above, we have $c = \max_{i,j}|\braket{\wt{m}_i|j}|^2$ as described in the theorem statement.
+Above, we have $c = -\log_2\max_{i,j}|\braket{\wt{m}_i|j}|^2$ as described in the theorem statement.
 This allows us to conclude: